This document provides information about how KeyDB reacts to the reception

 However sometimes the user may want to kill the RDB saving child without

 generating an error.
-Since KeyDB version 2.6.10 this can be done using the
+This can be done using the

 SIGUSR1 that is handled in a special way: